 Native geographic location and habitat

-Oh hybrid origin; cross between Wayfaringtree and leatherleaf viburnum.
+Of hybrid origin; cross between Wayfaringtree (Viburnum lantana) and leatherleaf viburnum (Viburnum rhytidophyllum).

-Opposite, 4 to 6 inches long elliptical leaves
+Opposite, 4 to 6 inches long elliptical shaped leaves

 Dark green with a leathery, rugose texture